ZJU-Robotics-Lab/LPTM_ROS/README.md

   * DONNOT add the "255 - " in the weight choosing operation because it is not correct
   * check the max weight and the min weight given by DPCN, and tune the parametres to contrast them
   * make the the weight is in a reasonable range and that the wx+b does not make them nagative

+## Future works:

+ * make all this tunable paprams into one ymal file so that the profile could be easily loaded
+ * make use of the DPCN-Global to automatically give the start point
+ * more to be added...